Khazar Correspondence: Background

 The alleged correspondence originated with Hasdai ibn Shaprut, foreign secretary to Abd ar-Rahman III, the Umayyad Caliph of Cordoba and al-Andalus.
 A man of extensive contacts and virtually unlimited resources, Hasdai is said to have learned of the existence of the Khazars from Khorasani merchants.
 His ignorance of the Khazar state is odd, and may even have been disingenuous, either on the part of a potential forger, or Joseph's statements to the effect that there had been communications between the two communities in the past.

 Hasdai's first messenger is said to have found his way to Constantinople, where Byzantine authorities refused to permit him to proceed further.
 He is said to have returned, possibly taking the so-called Schechter Letter (penned by a Khazar and possibly intended for Hasdai) back with him.
 Eventually Hasdai's letter is said to have been given to Jews attached to a Croat embassy, and reached Khazaria via yet another messenger, Isaac ben Eliezer of Nemetz (Germany).

 Joseph's alleged reply gives an account of Khazar history and of its current (c.
 960) sociopolitical and economic status.
 He further invites Hasdai to come to Khazaria, an invitation that Hasdai probably never accepted.
 The correspondence has survived in three slightly variant versions over the centuries.

 In 1856, the Judaic scholar Abraham Benisch wrote, "Criticism has never doubted the authenticity of the letter of the rabbi [Hasdai], and modern investigators see no reason for doubting the authenticity of the king's reply."
+In 1995, historian Constantin Zuckerman wrote, "No one contests any more that the two preserved versions [of Joseph's reply], however much tampered with by later editors, go back to an authentic tenth-century document."
 In 2007, historian Peter Benjamin Golden wrote that "Dunlop and most recently Golb have demonstrated that Hasdai's letter, Joseph's response (dating perhaps from the 950s) and the 'Cambridge Document' are, indeed, authentic."
+In 2025, history professor David J. Wasserstein wrote, "The surviving remnants of the correspondence between Hasdai and the king of the Khazars, now accepted as genuine, offer precious testimony to Khazar history."